Mariri and Chacrona

-The preservation of these plants and self-sufficiency in their production is an essential objective of the União do Vegetal.
+The preservation of these plants and the sustainability of their cultivation is an essential objective of the União do Vegetal.
 They are cultivated in plantations of the União do Vegetal in diverse regions of Brazil.
 This work is done with management and cultivation techniques that respect and preserve the environment, utilizing agro-ecological principles.

-The União do Vegetal has a plantation department for the cultivation of Mariri and Chacrona.
+The União do Vegetal has a department that cares of the environment and cultivates Mariri and Chacrona.
 The center also has a training center for people who work with the plantations, in São João da Baliza, in the state of Roraima, that provides courses for training volunteers.
 Additionally, there is a bank of cultivars that aims at preserving the genetic integrity of the different species and varieties of the two plants.

 Novo Encanto Association